rachelwritingcode/rachelwritingcode/README.md

 - 👩🏻‍🏫 I sometimes teach technology skills, list of workshops [here](https://rachelwritingcode.github.io/workshops)
 - 🫖 I'm not HTTP 418 but I do love tea
 - 📖 What's on my technology reading list?
 Click [here](https://rachelwritingcode.github.io/reading)
+- ✍️ Currently spending a lot of time with EndNote but feel free to ask me about my research.

 #### Select Workshops & Talks